-Men have viagra.
+Men have Viagra.
 What do women have for low libido?
 Here's what experts say.

-For erectile dysfunction, men have plenty of drugs to choose from, including Cialis, Levitra, Stendra and Viagra, otherwise known as “the little blue pill.”
+For erectile dysfunction, men have plenty of drugs to choose from, including Cialis, Levitra, Stendra and Viagra, otherwise known as the “little blue pill.”
 For women, the treatment options are less robust.

 While medications designed for men focus on increasing blood flow to the penis, allowing for an erection and sexual function, most women are physically capable of engaging in intercourse without the help of medication.
 The clitoris, the female equivalent of the penis, does fill with blood when aroused, but arousal is not necessarily needed in order to engage in intercourse.
 Therefore, there’s no true equivalent of a Viagra-like medication for women on the market, simply because genital function is different between the sexes.